Integrated Prenatal Screening: About These Tests

 What is it?

 Integrated prenatal screening is a series of tests that are done during pregnancy.
-The tests tell you what the chances are that your baby has a birth defect, such as Down syndrome or spina bifida.
-The screening can find out if your baby is at higher risk than normal for problems.
-But it can't tell you for sure that your baby has a problem.
+The tests tell you what the chances are that the fetus has certain birth defects or genetic conditions, such as Down syndrome or spina bifida.
+The screening can find out if the fetus is at higher risk than normal for problems.
+But it can't tell you for sure that there is a problem.

 The screening is done in two stages at two different times during the pregnancy.
 The first stage of tests is done in the first trimester, between 10 and 13 weeks of pregnancy.
 The second stage is done during the second trimester, between 15 and 22 weeks of pregnancy.